-HI-306 INTRODUCTION TO NON-PROFITS AND FUNDRAISING
+HI-307 INTRODUCTION TO NON-PROFIT FUNDING

-The purpose of this course is twofold: to familarize students with the structure, unique characteristics, and operating environment for non-profit organizarions; and to provide students with a brief history of philanthropy, familiarize them with the principles of fundraising, and help them develop skills and competency in fundraising methods, special events, direct mail, major gifts, grant writing, capital campaigns and planned giving within a competitive findraising environment.
-This course is appropriate for students who may work or volunteer with non-profits in the future as well as for those who are currently working with non-profit organizations in a staff or volunteer capacity.
-This course does not fulfill history major 200-level requirements.
+An essential function for all non-profits is to strategically determine revenue sources and develop effective mechanisms to raise funds.
+The purpose of this course is to provide students with a brief history of philanthropy, familiarize them with the principles of fundraising, and to help them develop skills and competency in fundraising methods, special events, direct mail, major gifts, grant writing, capital campaigns, and planned giving within a competitive funding environment.
+It is appropriate for students who may work or volunteer with non-profits in the future as well as for those who are currently working with non-profit organizations in a staff or volunteer capacity.
+This course does not fulfill history core requirements, or history major 200-level requirements.
 This course does fulfill public history minor credit requirements and elective requirements.
 Three credits.